sbrl/Pepperminty-Wiki/README.md

 ### User Accounts
 User account details are currently stored as an object in `peppermint.json`, under the `users` special setting.
 Each user has their own object, in which lies their user data.

 While users can change their own passwords and email addresses, you'll inevitably want to add your own users.
-Here's how:
+You can do this through the brand-new user management page if you're logged in as a modereator or better (the `user-table` action - example url: `https://example.com/path/to/index.php?action=user-table`), or manually.
+Here's how to do it manually:

 1. Open `peppermint.json` in your favourite text editor.
 2. Create a new property on the `users` object, whose value is an object and key is the new user's username.
 Use the existing users for reference.
-3. Hash the new user's password with SHA256, and set it as the `password` parameter on the new user.
-This can be done in the terminal, online, or with the `hash` action - but make sure you don't leave any traces of your passwords lying around for others to find!
+3. Hash the new user's password.
+This can be done in the terminal or with the `hash` action - but make sure you don't leave any traces of your passwords lying around for others to find!
+    a.
+To use the `hash` action, navigate to `https://example.com/path/to/index.php?action=hash&string=my_temporary_password`.
+Don't forget to change your password afterwards, or clear both your browser history & server logs!
+You could even use [the demo instance](https://starbeamrainbowlabs.com/labs/peppermint/build/?action=hash&string=password) I have running on my server, but I don't have a filter on my server logs :-)
+    b.
+To do it through the terminal, the following one-liner should do the trick: `echo -n "some_password" | php -r 'echo(password_hash(base64_encode(hash("sha384", trim(fgets(STDIN)))), PASSWORD_DEFAULT) . "\n");'`
 4. Save `peppermint.json` back to disk.

 ~~In the future, user accounts will be manageable through a graphical interface.
 Follow #127 for updates!~~ User accounts are now manageable through a graphical interface!
 Access it through the `Edit user table` option on the credits page.